Today is World Animal Day, and to honour the occasion, we're celebrating zoos that are roaring ahead on renewable energy.

 Monarto Zoo & Adelaide Zoo

 Monarto Zoo in South Australia has three solar trackers, which follow the direction of sunlight to maximise the energy produced.
 Each tracker comprises 60 solar panels totalling 33kW.
-Adelaide Zoo, Monarto’s city cousin, has installed a 10kW system atop its famous panda exhibit, home to Wang Wang (pictured) and Funi.
+Adelaide Zoo, Monarto’s city cousin, has installed a total of 150kW in solar panels, including a system atop its famous panda exhibit, home to Wang Wang (pictured) and Funi.

 Taronga Western Plains Zoo